Consumer Cellular: 2025 Reviews

 What We Like About Consumer Cellular

-- Low-Priced Plans: Starting at just $15 for their basic, talk-only plan, Consumer Cellular offers plans at a highly competitive price point.
-For $20 per month, you can get unlimited talk, unlimited texts, and 1 GB of data.
+- Low-Priced Plans: Starting at just $20 for their most basic unlimited talk and text plan, Consumer Cellular offers plans at a highly competitive price point.
+For $25 per month, you can get unlimited talk, unlimited texts, and 5 GB of data.

 - No Long-Term Contracts: Unlike many traditional wireless providers, Consumer Cellular did not lock me into a long-term contract.
 Each of its plans is paid on a month-to-month basis, and I could upgrade my service or cancel it without paying any fees or penalties.

-- Wide Range of Devices: From basic flip phones to the newest models from Apple and Samsung, Consumer Cellular’s offerings run the full gamut of cell phones.
-They even allow customers to put their own phones on their service, provided they use SIM cards.
+- Wide Range of Devices: Consumer Cellular’s offerings include the full gamut of cell phones, from basic flip phones to the newest models from Apple and Samsung.
+They even allow customers to use their own phones on their service, provided they use SIM cards.

 What We Didn’t Like